Optimized projection-free algorithms for online learning: construction and worst-case analysis: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-This work considers the online learning problem, where we sequentially generate query points $x_1,x_2,\ldots,x_T \in \domain$.
-At each time step $t$, we play $x_t$ and incur a cost $\ell_t(x_t)$ which we aim to minimize by convention, and observe a gradient $g_t=\nabla \ell_t(x_t)$.
+This work considers the online learning problem, where we sequentially query points $x_1,x_2,\ldots,x_T$ in a domain $\domain$.
+At each time step $t$, we play $x_t$, incur a cost $\ell_t(x_t)$ which we aim to minimize by convention, and observe a gradient $g_t=\nabla \ell_t(x_t)$.
 The quality of our guesses is evaluated by comparison with a reference $x_\star\in \domain$.
-In this context, we aim to estimate (or bound) the \emph{cumulative regret} incurred by our choices $x_1,\ldots,x_T$ as compared to a reference point $x_\star\in\domain$:

-In many applications---such as online advertising, sensor networks, or mobile user applications---data is acquired and processed in real time, arriving as a continuous, high-rate flow.
+In this context, we aim to estimate (or bound) the \emph{cumulative regret} $R_T$ incurred by our choices $x_1,\ldots,x_T$ as compared to a reference point $x_\star\in\domain$: In many applications---such as online advertising, sensor networks, or mobile user applications---data is acquired and processed in real time, arriving as a continuous, high-rate flow.
 This necessitates the adoption of online learning methods, which aim to rapidly integrate large volumes of data as they arrive.
 Online learning algorithms and regret bounds form essential frameworks for the theoretical study and optimization of reinforcement learning algorithms~\cite{kaelbling1996reinforcement,wang2022deep}, recommender systems~\cite{bobadilla2013recommender}, or for forecasting time series using expert advice~\cite{cesa2006prediction}.
 These methods find applications in areas like load forecasting~\cite{devaine2013forecasting}, finance and portfolio selection~\cite{li2014online}, generative adversarial networks~\cite{kodali2017convergence}, and, more recently, large language models~\cite{park2024llm}.
 Online learning has been extensively studied, and we refer to the classical work~\cite{hazanIntroductionOnlineConvex2016} and its references for a comprehensive overview of the topic.

+\paragraph*{Assumptions and problem setup.} In this work, we consider the standard situation where the loss functions $\ell_t$ are convex with bounded gradients $\|g_t\|\leq L$ for all $t\geq 1$ for simplicity.
+Similarly, we assume that the domain $\cK$ is a closed convex bounded set of diameter~$D$.
+Variations around those assumptions are discussed in Section~\ref{sec:PEP_for_OFW} and in the appendix.